 The Recommendation H.VSMprot focuses on the Signalling and Protocols of a visual surveillance system with mobile units, such as mobile customer unit or premises unit, as well as on the services flow related to mobile units, such as a mobile customer unit accessing real-time video stream from a visual surveillance system.

-This Recommendation defines the reference points, signalling and protocols of the mobile visual surveillance system, based on the architecture defined in the Recommendation ITU-T H.VSMarch.
+This Recommendation defines the reference points, signalling and protocols of a mobile visual surveillance system, based on the architecture defined in the Recommendation ITU-T H.626.1.

 Furthermore, this recommendation will utilize and extend some existing protocols, such as SIP/RTP/RTSP/HTTP, etc. and it should give the message format as well as message text.
 References